Comparison of Water Uptake Reduction Functions in Water Stress Conditions, by Using the Constant and Separate Coefficients in Maize Growth Stages

 Author

-Department of Water Engineering, Faculty of Agriculture and Natural Resources, Imam Khomeini International University, Qazvin, Iran
+Corresponding Author, Dept. of Water Science and Engineering, Faculty of Agriculture and Natural Resources, Imam Khomeini International University, Qazvin, Iran

 Abstract